goformarty/goformarty.github.io/_posts/2017-7-25-Detroit-TDD.md

 ### Name
 The name comes from the Extreme Programming community in Detroit that developed the main ideas and principles behind it.

-It is also sometimes called “Chicago style” or “Classical”, “Traditional” because it laid the foundation of most of the core concepts of TDD and wields significant influence on the common wisdom, documentation, training, and tools that support TDD (and as a result, modern automated software testing).
+It is also sometimes called “Chicago style” or “Classical” / “Traditional” - because it laid the foundation of most of the core concepts of TDD and wields significant influence on the common wisdom, documentation, training, and tools that support TDD (and as a result, modern automated software testing).

 ### What is it?